The fostering journey

 To be a good foster carer you need patience and perseverance.
 Pirjo - foster carer

 The assessment of a person’s suitability to foster consists of two stages.
-To ensure that the process is smooth and efficient, in most instances we run the two stages in parallel.
-We aim to complete the assessment within four months.
+To ensure that the process is smooth and efficient, in most instances we run the stages in parallel.
+Once your initial enquiry is processed, we aim to complete the assessment within four months.
 This allows time for people to consider carefully whether embarking on this journey is right for them.

 Step one: Register your interest

 You can register your interest in fostering, email or telephone.
-An information pack can be downloaded, emailed or posted out to you.
+An information pack can be downloaded or emailed to you.
 Once you have read the information pack and considered all the information, you can contact our Recruitment Support Officer to have an ‘initial enquiry’ taken.

-This will then be passed to a social worker who will call you back by telephone to carry out a ‘full enquiry’.
-They will talk about your individual circumstances in more detail.
+This will then be passed to a social worker who will call you to arrange the Initial Home Visit.

 If you have any questions we will be able to answer them for you.